raphaelviegas/react_nanodegree_project1/README.md

 # MyReads Project
 This project was developed as part of the Udacity's React Fundamentals course.
 The App show a list of books that can be organized in shelves, based on their current reading status ['Currently Reading', 'Want to Read' and 'Read'].
 By clicking on the + button on the botton right corner, you can search for new books to add to your library.
-Check the [`SEARCH_TERMS`](SEARCH_TERMS.MD) for more information about the terms that you can search form
+Check the [`SEARCH_TERMS`](SEARCH_TERMS.MD) for more information about the terms that you can search for.

 Project developed by: Raphael Viegas (raphaelhviegas@gmail.com) on August, 2018.